Welcome Alumni!

 Our thanks to these alumni for this glimpse into their careers.
 Click on each name below to see photos and job information and follow us on Facebook.

-Degree/Major/Minor: Bachelor of Science in Sociology
+Degree: Bachelor of Science in Sociology

 Degree/major/minor: Bachelor of Science in Sociology

-Employment: Customer Account Manager, 3M, Rosemount, Minnesota
+Employment: Customer Account Manager, 3M, Rosemount, Minn.

 Employment: Compliance and Risk Management, U.S. Bank Home Mortgage